chukshon/word-scramble-game/README.md

 ## Live Website

-Open [https://wordscramblegame.netlify.app/](Live Website) to view it in the browser.
+Open [Live Website](https://wordscramblegame.netlify.app/) to view it in the browser.

 ## Available Scripts